awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Type: String
 Required: No

-## aws:cloudWatch<a name="aws-cloudWatch"></a>
+## `aws:cloudWatch`<a name="aws-cloudWatch"></a>

 Export data from Windows Server to Amazon CloudWatch or Amazon CloudWatch Logs and monitor the data using CloudWatch metrics\.
 This plugin only runs on Windows Server operating systems\.
-For more information about configuring CloudWatch integration with Amazon EC2, see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/send_logs_to_cwl.html)\.
+For more information about configuring CloudWatch integration with Amazon Elastic Compute Cloud \(Amazon EC2\), see [Sending Logs, Events, and Performance Counters to Amazon CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/send_logs_to_cwl.html)\.
 For more information about documents, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 **Important**
 This plugin has been deprecated\.
 The unified CloudWatch agent has replaced SSM Agent as the tool for sending log data to Amazon CloudWatch Logs\.
 We recommend using only the unified CloudWatch agent for your log collection processes\.
 For more information, see the following topics: